jacoblapworth/akahu-sdk-swift/README.md

  * If you need XUI's variables and mixins, import them individually:
     * For variables, `@import 'xui/src/sass/vars';`
     * For mixins, `@import 'xui/src/sass/tools/mixins';`
+    * Colours are defined in [colors](https://github.dev.xero.com/Style/colors) - see that repository for information on how to import those variables.

 Contributing to XUI